-This bill aims to ease the mortgage application process for disabled veterans and their surviving spouses by prohibiting certain financial institutions, such as State-chartered banks, mortgage companies, and credit unions, from requiring these individuals to disclose anticipated property tax obligations when applying for a mortgage on their principal residence.
-The bill defines a "qualified veteran" as one who has been declared by the United States Department of Veterans' Affairs to have a 100 percent service-connected disability, and it outlines the necessary certification process from municipal assessors to confirm eligibility for the disabled veterans property tax exemption.
+This bill aims to ease the mortgage application process for certain disabled veterans and their surviving spouses by prohibiting financial institutions, such as State-chartered banks, mortgage companies, and credit unions, from requiring these individuals to disclose anticipated property tax obligations when applying for a mortgage on their principal residence.
+Specifically, it applies to qualified veterans who have been declared by the United States Department of Veterans' Affairs to have a 100 percent service-connected disability.
+The bill stipulates that the mortgage application can proceed without the inclusion of property tax obligations if the municipal assessor certifies that the applicant meets all eligibility requirements for the disabled veterans property tax exemption, except for property ownership.

 Statutes affected: Introduced: 54:4-3.31